 If you want to learn how to solve complex business problems and how to use quantitative methods for analysis, then earn a degree in the Department of Management Science and Statistics at the Carlos Alvarez College of Business.
-The department offers three undergraduate programs: a B.B.A. in actuarial science, a B.B.A. in business analytics, a B.B.A. in management science and a B.S. in statistics and data science.
+The department offers four undergraduate programs: a B.B.A. in actuarial science, a B.B.A. in business analytics, a B.B.A. in management science and a B.S. in statistics and data science.
 In addition, undergraduate certificates are also available in business analytics and operations and supply chain management.

 At the graduate level, course offerings include a graduate certificate in operations & supply chain management, a M.S. in statistics and data science and a Ph.D. in applied statistics.

 Actuarial science is a discipline that uses mathematical and statistical models to solve problems in insurance and finance.
 Students take courses in mathematics, statistics, economics and finance as part of the program.
 An actuary is an expert in risk management, and these skills are highly valued in industry.